rkb53/alpr_id/Recognition/README.md

 Framework for training and inferencing models to be used for Indonesian License Plate detection.
 This section is for Character Recognition.

-## Getting Started
+# Getting Started

 This program was developed on Ubuntu 16.04.
 Before running this in your system, be sure to setup the environment as per the requirements below.

-### Dependencies
+## Dependencies

 * Python v3.5.2
 * [Tensorflow-GPU](https://www.tensorflow.org/install/install_linux) - Tensorflow, machine learning framework from Google.
 We use the version with GPU compatibility.
 It is reccomended to use the docker method of installing Tensorflow.
 * [OpenCV v3.3.0] - Framework for image processing
-* [imgaug] (https://github.com/aleju/imgaug) - Framework for image augmentation
+* [imgaug](https://github.com/aleju/imgaug) - Framework for image augmentation

-### Environment
+## Environment

 * nvidia-docker - As instructed in tensorflow's website
 * [TensorFlow-Slim image classification model library](https://github.com/tensorflow/models/tree/master/research/slim) - This is the basic framework that we are using

-## Running the Program
+# Running the Program

 This program consists of three process, augmenting dataset, training the model and using the resulting model for inferencing.

-### Augmentation
+## Preparing the Dataset - Augmentation

 We need to augment (and replicate) the dataset as an alternative to cope up low number of dataset so we will have big enough identical data.
-The parameter If you already had big number of dataset of license plate characters (ex: 200000 files), you do not have to replicate the dataset, but you still need to make sure that the datasets are balanced in each class, hence you may set the `--multiple` parameter near the number of the class that has the maximum files.
+If you already had big number of dataset of license plate characters (ex: 200000 files), you don't have to replicate the dataset, but you still need to make sure that the datasets are balanced in each class, hence you may set the `--multiple` parameter near the number of the class that has the maximum files.
 Then, you can set the `--limit` parameter as a threshold to trim all files in each class to specific amount.

 ```shell
 $ DATA_DIR=/tmp/data/dataset_alpr